laravel/vapor-docs/1.0/projects/deployments.md

 dot-files-as-assets: true
 ```

-And, of course, you can opt to serve those dot files from the root domain as well:
+You may also choose to serve asset dot files from the application's root domain:

 ```php
 'serve_assets' => [
     'serviceWorker.js',